 The Kathrine R. Everett Law Library is a selective depository library of the Federal Depository Library Program (FDLP).
 The Law Library selects and receives approximately 11% of all items offered by the FDLP.
 Our documents collection consists primarily of legal and law-related materials.
 Depository materials are received in paper, microfiche, and electronic formats.

 The UNC community and the general public may visit the Law Library to use these materials during regular library hours.
 In many cases, the material must be consulted in the Law Library and does not circulate outside the Law Library.

-In December 2018, the Government Publishing Office launched govinfo.gov, an updated website that provides free public access to official documents from all three branches of the federal government. govinfo.gov is the official website of the U.S. Government Printing Office (GPO).
-FDsys provides free electronic access to documents produced by the federal government including congressional, executive, and judicial branch documents.
-The information provided on this site is the official, published version and the information retrieved from FDsys can be used without restriction, unless specifically noted.
+In December 2018, the Government Publishing Office launched govinfo.gov, an updated website that provides free public access to official documents from all three branches of the federal government. govinfo.gov is the official website of the U.S. Government Publishing Office (GPO). govinfo.gov provides free electronic access to documents produced by the federal government including congressional, executive, and judicial branch documents.
+The information provided on this site is the official, published version and the information retrieved from govinfo.gov can be used without restriction, unless specifically noted.
 For specific information on what is available through govinfo.gov, consult GPO's availability page. govinfo.gov replaced FDsys (Federal Digital System).

 THOMAS was the original database of congressional legislative.
 It lauched in January 1995 and lasted until July 5, 2016.
-Congress.gov is THOMAS' successor and provides comprehensive, free electronic access to selected congressional documents including bills, committee reports, transcripts of debates, and public laws.
+Congress.gov is THOMAS' successor and provides comprehensive, free electronic access to congressional documents including the Congressional Record, bills, committee reports, transcripts of debates, and public laws.